 Lemon Risotto, Asparagus and Wild Garlic

-I usually keep risotto off the menu during warm weather because it can feel heavy, even though I also think it’s extraordinarily satisfying when the temperatures outside are cool.
+I usually keep risotto off the menu during warm weather because it can feel heavy.
+But there are exceptions.

 Adding a decent pop of lemon to a risotto preparation lightens the load considerably – at least in terms of taste.
-The increased acid cuts through the fats and carbohydrates that linger in the mouth and create a clean and light sensation.
-This makes it possible to enjoy risotto when the weather turns warm, but I would still make sure the serving size is relatively small because the carbohydrates are still present – and your digestive system will begin reminding you of that fact about 20 minutes later.
+The increased acid cuts through the fats and carbohydrates that linger in the mouth to create a clean and light sensation.
+This makes it possible to enjoy risotto when the weather turns warm.
+Even in this case, I still recommend serving smaller portions because the carbohydrates are still present – and your digestive system begins reminding you of that fact

 We recognize some people are not interested in paying for information when they feel comfortable getting something off the internet for free.
 That’s fine – we wish you the best and hope you have a tasty and successful journey.
 We believe there are those, however, who are looking for trusted sources when it comes to cooking…we hope you have found your source in us!

 Our content is available without the support of advertising money.
 We are not influenced in any manner by advertisers or any other marketing arrangement.
 All of our recipes are tested extensively and written in a detailed (and hopefully entertaining) manner.
 We want our customers to trust the information we publish.
 We don’t play any of those marketing games (generating clickbait information, selling customer information to advertisers, etc.) to help our bottom-line.
 This is extremely important to us and something our customers demand.

 Interested?
 Give us a try – register for an annual subscription or simply sign-up for our monthly plan and take your time to go through our information and see if this site is what you are looking for!